-Philosophy (PHL 101), Introduction to Philosophy, 3 credits - Humanities.
-Examination of some of the main questions of philosophy, how they arise, and the methods of answering them, based on the works of selected authors.
+PHL 101, Into to Philosophy, 3 credits - Humanities.
+Examination of some of the main questions of philosophy, how they arise, and methods of answering them, based on the works of selected authors.
 Relationships between philosophical themes and other facets of cultural expression.
 Presentation of simpler problems in nontechnical language designed to introduce the student to philosophical inquiry.

-Anthropology (ANT 100), Introduction to Cultural Anthropology, 3 Credits - Social Science.
-Examination of the enormous cultural diversity within and between the world’s peoples, and the political importance of this diversity today.
+ANT 100, Intro to Cultural Anthropology, 3 credits - Social Science.
+Examination of the enormous cultural diversity within and between the world’s peoples.
+And the political importance of this diversity today.
 Subsistence methods, kinship patterns, power relations, linguistic variations, cultural conflicts, and forms of inequality around the world.
 “Culture” as a historically dynamic process that is both creative and constantly undergoing transformation.

-History (HIS 114), Twentieth Century World History, 3 Credits - Social Science.
+HIS 114, 20th Century World History, 3 credits - Social Science.
 Survey of cultural, social, intellectual, economic, and political developments in the twentieth-century world.
 Special attention devoted to imperialism, war and violence, decolonization in the developing world, and the process and effects of globalization.

-Africana Studies (AFA 115), Survey of African-American Literature, 3 Credits - Humanities, U.S. Diversity.
+AFA 215, Survey of African-American Literature, 3 credits - Humanities.
 Introduction to American literature written by African-American writers.
 Major authors studied in historical context along with cultural elements of folklore and related arts.

 Dual enrollment applications are available in each high school guidance office.
 You may also download a copy of the application.